upiterbarg/upiterbarg.github.io/index.md

 ## About Me

-I am broadly interested in the use of **deep learning** and **Bayesian methods** for simulation and parameterization of complex processes.
+I am broadly interested in the design of **probabilistic machine learning** for optimization and uncertainty and data-driven online decision making.

 Outside of academics, I represent undergraduates in the MIT math department via the Committee for Math Majors (CoMM).